+5.1.
 Technical Criteria

-The project schemes proposing to deploy PV modules and inverter systems shall be considered to be technically qualified and eligible for participation in the RPSSGP scheme only if they comply with relevant IEC/BIS (Bureau of Indian Standards) standards and/ or applicable standards as specified by CEA (Central Electricity Authority).
-For SPV Projects to be selected under this scheme, it will be mandatory for projects based on crystalline silicon technology to use the modules manufactured in India, while there will be no mandatory domestic content requirement for projects based on other technologies.
-For solar thermal technology, it will be mandatory that the technology is demonstrated and such projects have been in operation for one year.
-Project proponent should submit the documentary evidence and undertaking in this regard, along with application to the State Competent Authority.
+The project schemes proposing to deploy PV modules and Inverter systems shall be considered to be technically qualified and eligible for participation in the RPSSGP scheme only if they comply with relevant IEC/BIS standards and/or applicable standards as specified by Central Electricity Authority.
+For Solar PV Projects to be selected under this scheme, it will be mandatory for Projects based on crystalline silicon technology to use the modules manufactured in India while there will be no mandatory domestic content requirement for Projects based on other technologies.
+For solar thermal technology, it will be mandatory that the technology is demonstrated and such projects have been in operation for 1 year.
+Project Proponent should submit the documentary evidence and undertaking in this regard along with application to the State Competent Authority.

+Metering arrangements

-Metering arrangements: Metering arrangements shall be made by the project proponent in consultation with the distribution utility keeping in view guidelines/regulations notified by the respective SERCs, if any.
+Metering arrangements shall be made by the Project Proponent in consultation with the distribution utility keeping in view guidelines/regulations notified by respective SERC's, if any.
 Meters shall comply with the requirements of CEA regulation on 'Installation and Operation of meters'.

+5.2.
 Financial Criteria

-The project proponent shall submit the letter of commitment, along with Board Resolution for equity investments in the project, calculated on the basis of Rs 4 crore/MW on a pro-rata basis.
+The Project Proponent shall submit the letter of commitment along with Board Resolution for equity investments in the Project calculated on the basis of Rs 4 Crore/MW on a pro-rata basis.

+5.3.
 Infrastructure Criteria: Land Requirement

-The project proponent should have made arrangements for land required for the project, as per the conditions outlined by respective State Competent Authority.
+The Project Proponent should have made arrangements for land required for the project as per conditions outlined by respective State Competent Authority.

+5.4.
 Infrastructure Criteria: Grid Connectivity Requirement